NotSinux/SinuxBoard/README.md

   ```

 - **Import History** reads a JSON file in the same format and merges it into
-  your existing database (invalid files are rejected without crashing the
+  your existing database.
+Invalid files are rejected without crashing the
-  app, and identical consecutive entries are skipped).
+  app, and identical consecutive entries are skipped.

 ## Startup Behavior

-Use the tray menu's **Start with Windows** option to toggle automatic
+Use the tray menu's **Start with Windows** option to toggle automatic startup.
-startup.
-This writes/removes a single value under:
+This writes or removes a single value under:

 ```text
 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run